eCubed/DevNotes/2019-06-08-06-templating-passing-templates-via-input.md

 # Angular Templating - Passing Templates Via Input

-Before we head out to explore the capability of giving the implementor full control of the component's layout, we'll need to explore another way that templates get to our component.
-We are still going to work with our Panel Component.
-Right now, we would plop our Panel component's markup on a host component (statically), and explicitly specify templates between our component's markup tags.
-These templates are considered content children.
+Before we head out to explore the capability of giving the implementor full control of the component's layout, we'll need to explore another way that our components receive templates.
+Right now, we would plop our component's markup on a host component (statically), and explicitly specify templates between our component's markup tags.
+As a review, these templates we provide between our component's markup tags are considered content children.
+We mark
+`TemplateRef`s with the `@ContentChild` decorator to let our component know to expect statically-placed `<ng-template>` tags inside our component's markup.

-Specifying template content children is suitable if we already know *at design time* what the exact template will be.
-There will be times, though, that when we plop our templated component on a host component, we wouldn't know right then and there *exactly* what the actual templates would be that would be used to render the content.
-There will come a time where if our host component where we plop our templated component's markup, would be dynamically instantiated, and we wanted that host component to be able to take in `TemplateRefs` to pass to our templated components.
-So, how would we pass unknown templates to our templated component?
-Certainly not through `<ng-template>` content children!
+Specifying template content children is suitable if we already know *at design time* what the exact templates will be.
+There will be times, though, that we wouldn't know what templates to specify for our component's content children.
+What if there is some logic in the hosting component that would need to decide which templates to "feed" to our templated component?
+What if our host component *itself* were dynamically instantiated, and during its instantiation, we would specify from somewhere templates that we would need to pass to our templated component?
+We can certainly pass `TemplateRefs` around, however, we *cannot* receive unknown templates via content children.
+They're actually just like any object in JS.

+In this article, we will be continuing work on our Panel component.

 # @Input of Type TemplateRef
 Well just say this straight up - yes, we can pass template refs with `@Input`: `@Input('some-template') someTemplateFromInput: TemplateRef<any>;`.
-By convention, we would suffix `-FromInput` because we *also* want to retain the `@ContentChild` version of our template as we have it.
+By convention, we would suffix `-FromInput` because we *also* want to retain the `@ContentChild` version of our template as we already have it.
 So, for our case, we should add an `@Input()` for each of the heading and content templates:

 ```javascript
 export class PanelComponent implements OnInit, OnDestroy {